Fenwick17/afenwick.com/content/blog/reponsive-table/index.md

 ---
 title: Building a responsive accessible table
 date: "2020-11-16T22:12:03.284Z"
-description: "Tables on mobile suck, lets fix that."
+description: "Tables on mobile suck, let's fix that."
 ---

 Tables on mobile suck, whether that is through horizontal scrolling or endlessly resizing and hoping it fits on a 320px viewport.
-Fortunately, I have a way you can solve that problem (in certain scenarios).
+Fortunately, I have a way you can solve that problem.

 ## The table